agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 # Circular Histogram plot

-I managed to obatain a circular histogram modifying the ArviZ `plot_dist` function.
+I managed to obtain a circular histogram modifying the ArviZ `plot_dist` function.
 I added a new argument to `plot_dist` called `is_circular`, in order to obtain the following plots.
 We were having some discussions with ArviZ developers about incorporating the variables domain into the `InferenceData` object so that ArviZ can automatically detect the variable is circular and proceed accordingly.
 This would be very convenient for plotting circular variables.

 Here's one of the first plots I obtained: